FavryTech-Scholar/Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 - The company’s sales have been steadily increasing over the past years  with a noticeable peak in the holiday season in  2016, followed by a sudden decline in sales from 2017.

 ## Recommendations:
- Based on the findings/results of this  data analysis project:
-- I strongly  recommend the following actions :
+__Based on the findings/results of this  data analysis project.
+I strongly  recommend the following actions:__
 - The company should focus on expanding and promoting the smartphone product category.
 - The company should invest in marketing and promotions during peak sales season to maximise revenue.
 - The company should implement a customer segmentation strategy to target smartphones and smartwatches customers effectively.